-The regulations provided in the recommended site-specific bonus zone include a requirement for the proposed building to consider enhanced accessibility standards, in accordance with the City of London Facility Accessibility and Design Standards to facilitate access and use.
+The regulations provided in the recommended site-specific bonus zone include a requirement for the proposed building to provide barrier-free access to all floors to facilitate access and use.

 11. Urban Design

 Section 11 of the Official Plan contains a range of urban design principles which address more subjective matters related to the visual character, aesthetics, and compatibility of land uses and to the qualitative aspects of development.
 The urban design principles contained in Section 11 are intended to supplement the land uses policies of Section 4.1 - Downtown Area - in evaluating the development proposals.
 It is recognized that the principles are primarily used as a guideline.
 The guidance provided by these principles is key in the consideration of increases in height and density contemplated through bonus zoning.
 The proposed development and the requirements secured through the recommended bonus regulations will provide for the following: